 If a kill doesn’t actually have all these contributions, the other ones will scale up to a total of 100%.
 For example: if there are no trades and no flash assists, the killer will instead get 54% and the damage dealers will share 46% of the contribution.
 It’s also worth noting that a player can be both the killer and damage dealer.

-Damage dealt outside of the current duel (for example 1 minute earlier at the start of the round on a player that only dies in a post-plant duel at the end of the round) will not make a player count as included in a negative score duel for the team.
-For a positive score duel, having dealt damage to a killed opponent earlier in the round will give you part of the damage dealers contribution, even if you didn’t actually participate in the actual duel where the opponent ended up dying.
+Damage dealt outside of the current kill chain (for example 1 minute earlier at the start of the round on a player that only dies in a post-plant duel at the end of the round) will not make a player count as included in a negative score kill for the team.
+For a positive score kill, having dealt damage to a killed opponent earlier in the round will give you part of the damage dealers contribution, even if you didn’t actually participate in the actual kill where the opponent ended up dying.

 Examples of Leetify Rating calculated in a single round